nickbartram/belly-button-challenge/README.md

 ## Usage

 The `index.html` file can be opened using your default browser.
-This Github repository is published on Github pages: [https://nickbartram.github.io/belly-button-challenge/]()
+This Github repository has been published to Github Pages.